What is a DNS Zone?

-There is a DNS zone for each Top Level Domain, such as “.com”, “.org” or country codes like “.co.uk”. there are currently over 1500 top level domains.
-Most top level domains are managed by ICANN/IANA.
+There is a DNS zone for each Top Level Domain, such as “.com”, “.org” or country codes like “.co.uk”. there are currently over 1500 top-level domains.
+Most top-level domains are managed by ICANN/IANA.

 Second-level domains like the domain you are viewing now, “ns1.com”, are defined as separate DNS zones, operated by individuals or organizations.
 Organizations can run their own DNS name servers, or delegate management to an external provider.

 If a domain has subdomains, they can be part of the same zone.
 Alternatively, if a subdomain is an independent website, and requires separate DNS management, it can be defined as its own DNS zone.
-In the diagram above, “blog.example.com” was setup as a DNS zone, whereas “support.example.com” is part of the “example.com” DNS zone.
+In the diagram above, “blog.example.com” was set up as a DNS zone, whereas “support.example.com” is part of the “example.com” DNS zone.

 Secondary DNS Zones

-DNS servers can be deployed in a master/slave topology, where a secondary DNS server holds a read-only copy of the primary DNS server’s DNS records.
-The primary server holds the master zone file, and the secondary server constitutes an identical secondary zone; DNS requests are distributed between primary and secondary servers.
+DNS servers can be deployed in a primary/secondary topology, where a secondary DNS server holds a read-only copy of the primary DNS server’s DNS records.
+The primary server holds the primary zone file, and the secondary server constitutes an identical secondary zone; DNS requests are distributed between primary and secondary servers.
 A DNS zone transfer occurs when the primary server zone file is copied, in whole or in part, to the secondary DNS server.